 Until next time,

 P.S.
 I’d love to know what you are reading and listening to!
-Reply back with your favorite leadership insights and finds, or share them in the Better Leader Community on Facebook.
+Reply back with your favorite leadership insights and finds.
 I’m confident the rest of the BLN community will thank you for it!

 SHARE WITH A FRIEND

 Grow the BLN community!

 Leaders get better when they grow together.
 If you have enjoyed this newsletter, expand your impact by doing your part to share BLN with others.
 You can easily share via Facebook, Twitter, LinkedIn or email.
 Thanks!

 Sent every other Thursday.
 Always helpful.
 Always insightful.
 Always motivating.
 No spam ever.